 There are two main types of bank guarantees: financial bank guarantees and performance guarantees.

-With a financial bank guarantee, a bank has promised to repay a debt if the borrower (or buyer) defaults on the loan, meaning the payment.
+With a financial bank guarantee, a bank promises to repay a debt if the borrower (or buyer) defaults on the agreement.
 For example, an applicant may purchase goods and services from a large company, receive said goods and services, and never pay the bill.
-In this instance, the bank would settle the debt with the large company since it can’t come out of the borrower’s bank account.
+In this instance, the bank would settle the debt with the large company since the funds can’t come out of the borrower’s bank account.

 What Is a Performance Guarantee?